grkidwell/rascsiwifi/docs/index.md

-# raSCSI NAT-less wifi
+# RaSCSI with NAT-less wifi
 Tutorial for setting up raSCSI to connect over wifi without requiring NAT

-For repository of these instructions see [github rascsiwifi](https://github.com/grkidwell/rascsiwifi)
+The repository for these instructions is located at [github rascsiwifi](https://github.com/grkidwell/rascsiwifi)

 # Steps